bytebl33d/bytebl33d.github.io/_posts/2024-02-20-active-directory-homelab.md

 - Cyber LAB for experimenting with vulnerable machines or data (172.16.100.1/24)
 - Active Directory LAB for creating a windows only AD environment (172.16.200.1/24)

-> pfSense is the gateway (router) and firewall four our home lab and should always be booted first when using the lab.
+pfSense is the gateway (router) and firewall four our home lab and should always be booted first when using the lab.
+{: .notice--info}

 ## System Requirements
 - 64-bit multi-threaded CPU (minimum 4 cores) with Virtualization Support